JDGTelus/sdm-tools/README.md

 - Store and display Jira issues with customizable columns.
 - Backup and update Jira data with ease.
 - Write raw payloads to a file for inspection.
+- Fetch and store commit information from the repository.
+- Display commit information with pagination and colorful output.

 ## Setup